davidlougheed/strkit/docs/caller_usage.md

   benchmarking and in case of slight misalignment.
 This is clamped to being in the range of `[1, flank_size]`.
   **Default:** 5
 * `--num-bootstrap ###` or `-b`: Now many bootstrap re-samplings to perform. **Default:** 100
-* `--force-gm-filter`: Whether to force-enable a smoothing filter that removes peaks with low read support called with a Gaussian mixture model (GMM), even for expansion-like reads (i.e., large alleles with copy numbers far above the small allele; see `--gm-filter-expansion-ratio`).
+* `--force-gm-filter` (v0.25.0+): Whether to force-enable a smoothing filter that removes peaks with low read support called with a Gaussian mixture model (GMM), even for expansion-like reads (i.e., large alleles with copy numbers far above the small allele; see `--gm-filter-expansion-ratio`).
 This might be useful for messy, old ONT R9 long read data, but *will* result in reduced expansion sensitivity!
 * `--gm-filter-factor #`: Tuning parameter for the copy number Gaussian mixture model (GMM) used for allele calling in some cases.
 GMM peaks are filtered out when they have a weight lower than `(gm_filter_factor * n_components)` for a given GMM of `n_components`, if they're not deemed to be "expansion-like" (see `--gm-filter-expansion-ratio #`) unless the filter is forced on via `--force-gm-filter`.
   *This filter does not apply when using SNV-based or haplotag peak calling.* **Default:** 3
-* `--gm-filter-expansion-ratio #`: Tuning parameter for disabling the above GMM peak filter.
+* `--gm-filter-expansion-ratio #` (v0.25.0+): Tuning parameter for disabling the above GMM peak filter.
 When running the GMM for allele calling, peaks with low read support will be filtered out by default (see `--gm-filter-factor`).
-However, if the largest peak is more than `--gm-filter-expansion-ratio` times the size of the smaller peak, it will be kept (even with low read support.) *This filter does not apply when using SNV-based or haplotag peak calling.* **Default:** 5.0
+  However, if the largest peak is more than `--gm-filter-expansion-ratio` times the size of the smaller peak, it will be kept (even with low read support.) *This filter does not apply when using SNV-based or haplotag peak calling.*
+  **Default:** 5.0
 * `--sex-chr ??` or `-x`: Sex chromosome configuration. **Without this, loci in sex chromosomes will not be genotyped.**
   Can be any configuration of Xs and Ys; only count matters. **Default:** *none*
 * `--json [path]` or `-j`: Path to output JSON call data to.
 JSON call data is more detailed than the `stdout` TSV